Termite Control Services

 Detecting an infestation of termites can be very apparent or a little tricky.
 If you have noticed dead termites or wing fragments in your home then you may have a problem.
 You also may have experienced a springtime swarm, where thousands of flying termites escape from your wall to produce another colony.
 Soon after they swarm, termites lose their wings and begin to mate.
 Further evidence to support your suspicions includes visible mud tubes or damaged wood inside or around your home.
 If you consistently find a little dirt or debris by a baseboard that somehow manages to reappear shortly after it is cleaned, then you could be dealing with a termite problem.

 Any segment of wood that comes into contact with the soil is at high risk for termite entry.
-Damaged wood will produce a dull sound when gently tapped with a screwdriver or hammer.
+Damaged wood will produce a hollow sound when gently tapped with a screwdriver or hammer.
 Don’t storm around your property banging holes in the walls looking for an infestation.
 Instead, pull up your contact list and call your local Apex technician to set up termite pest control.
 We’ll thoroughly discuss your symptoms, as well as the different termite treatment services we carry, to discover the problem without damaging to your home.

 We have the most advanced tools at our disposal.
-Not only do we know what to look for, but we’ll do an thorough inspection by looking in your attic, under the crawl space of your house, and areas that are conducive to termite activity.
-We use moisture meters to detect unusual moisture in walls, Borescopes to look inside walls, and even FLIR-infrared cameras to see through your walls if necessary.
+Not only do we know what to look for, but we’ll do a thorough inspection by looking in your attic, under the crawl space of your house, and areas that are conducive to termite activity.
+We can use moisture meters to detect unusual moisture in walls, Borescopes to look inside walls, and even FLIR-infrared cameras to see through your walls if necessary.

 Apex takes expert care to unearth these subterranean pests with our termite protection services in Florida.
 With one of our free same-day inspections, we will identify the problem and formulate a treatment plan, using state-of-the-art equipment, to permanently eradicate this horde of home wreckers.